John A. English: Life and career

 English was educated at Royal Roads (1958–60) and the Royal Military College (1960–62), he went on leave without pay to attain an MA in history from Duke University in 1963-64.
 He passed final promotion exams in 1966 and graduated from Canadian Forces Staff College in 1972.
 He first joined the King's Own Calgary Regiment and from 1962 served in the Queen's Own Rifles of Canada until 1970, when he moved to Princess Patricia's Canadian Light Infantry.

 In 1980 he attained an MA in war studies from RMC, and a Ph.D. from Queen's University in 1989 while still in service.
 During his career he saw service with Canadian and British regiments in England, Germany, Denmark, Cyprus, Canada, and Alaska.
 English also served as a NATO war plans officer, Chief of Tactics of the Combat Training Centre, instructor at the Canadian Land Forces Command and Staff College, and curriculum director of the National Defence College.
 English retired from the Canadian army after 37 years of service in 1993.

 In 1992 English accepted a $60,000 Social Sciences and Humanities Research Council of Canada (SSHRCC) fellowship and a professorship at Queen's University.
 Two years later he was awarded a $31,000 SSHRCC research grant.
 For five years between 1997 and 2002 English served as a Professor of Strategy with the US Naval War College.
 On return to Canada he was employed until November 2003 as director of the Defence Minister's Monitoring Committee on Change.
-On 19 October 2004 the Minister appointed him Honorary Lieutenant-Colonel of the Brockville Rifles and from 2010-2013 he served as Honorary Colonel.
+On 19 October 2004 the Minister appointed him Honorary Lieutenant-Colonel of the Brockville Rifles and from 2010 to 2013 he served as Honorary Colonel.